ARCHER national supercomputing service

 The ARCHER service

-The service, which began in 2014 and will run for at least 4 years, comprises a number of components:
+The service, which began in 2014 and will run until February 2020, comprises a number of components:

 - User and computational science and engineering support, including training (EPCC)